danielpmorton/pyastrobee/readme.md

 - [ ] Get correct physical properties for cargo bag (check on weird inertia?)

 ### Backlog/Optional:
-- [ ] Try out pybullet 3.1.7 to see if this is more stable at all
 - [ ] Figure out a better way of generating the astrobee/iss URDF with less manual modifications
 - [ ] Figure out how to work with relative file paths in the urdf/xacro/xml files
 - [ ] Consider switching from conda to pyenv